-Understanding Relationships, Sex and Health Education at your child's secondary school: a guide for parents A request to withdraw must be made in writing and submitted to the Headteacher for consideration.
-The head teacher retains the right to grant parents'/carers' request until three terms before the child turns 16.
-Three terms before students turn 16, they can opt back into sex education against their parent/carer wishes.
+A request to withdraw must be made in writing and submitted to the headteacher for consideration.
+The headteacher retains the right to grant parents'/carers' requests until three terms before the child turns 16.
+Three terms before students turn 16, they can opt back into sex education against their parent's/carer's wishes.
 Should this occur, the school will provide sex education during one of the three remaining terms.
 Those parents/carers wishing to exercise this right are invited to discuss their objections and concerns and reflect on the impact withdrawal may have on their child.
-Parents have the right to withdraw pupils from non-statutory components of RSE up to the age of 16 (or up to three terms before their 16th birthday)
+Parents have the right to withdraw students from non-statutory components of RSE up to the age of 16 (or up to three terms before their 16th birthday)